 We have semi-improved pasture, gorse and upland scrub, waterlogged grassland, several small streams and three areas of wonderful ancient woodland.
 You can read more about what make ancient woodland so precious here.
 This includes many veteran trees, which are recorded on the Woodland Trust Ancient Tree Inventory.
 We also have a small historic stone barn which is currently in need of repairs to its roof, although the resident barn owl doesn’t seem to mind!
 Old maps show a fort on the highest part of the land, and it is rumoured that this may date from the Iron-age.

 The upper part of the reserve will be managed as a ‘rewilding’ project.
 We introduced a small herd of Belted Galloway cows in 2018, and in autumn 2020, six Exmoor ponies arrived.
 These are our conservation grazing teams, performing a vital role in spreading wild flower seed, trampling the ground and maintaining paths through the gorse.

-We have planted new trees at Bank Woods, with support from The Woodland Trust and The Forestry Commission.
+We have planted 9,000 trees at Bank Woods, with support from The Woodland Trust and The Forestry Commission.
 The main areas of planting are along our boundaries, and between our ancient woodlands.
-We will also be creating a wildflower meadow, and creating some ‘leaky dams’ to create new habitat.
+We have also taken the first steps to create a wildflower meadow, and created some ‘leaky dams’ to create new habitat.
 Bank Woods is in Nidderdale Area of Outstanding Natural Beauty.